 Mental contrasting has been found to be a strong motivator.
 It is unique because it allows you to think about your goal as well as the obstacles that you must overcome, giving you a plan of action.
 Implementation intentions help you specifically articulate how you will respond to a given situation, making your response quicker, easier, and more automatic.

 Combining mental contrasting and implementation intentions is remarkably powerful.
 In a study on increasing physical activity, for four months after a single session of practicing this approach, women consistently exercised twice as much as those who just received information about being active.
-In another study on healthy diet, after a single exercise of using this approach, participants continued to eat healthier diets two years later compared to the group who just received information about healthy diet.
+In another study on a healthy diet, after a single exercise of using this approach, participants continued to eat healthier diets two years later compared to the group who just received information about a healthy diet.
 Another study showed college students who received training in this approach improved their time management skills as well as other areas of their lives.
 It’s also been shown to help adolescents and low-income children in school.

 How do I do it?